Skip to content

 "Over the last 3 months, we’ve had over a million users, reaching hundreds of thousands on some days.
 That’s much more than we expected, but our solution was robust and efficient enough to cope with these high loads."

-How has QCovid Helped the Fight Against Covid-19?
+How QCovid Helped Fight Against Covid-19

 QCovid has played a crucial role in assisting NHS Digital throughout the pandemic.
 It was used to develop both the Covid-19 Population Risk Assessment as well as the Clinical Risk Assessment tool.
 The former identified people who were clinically vulnerable, helping to determine the Shielded Patients List and who should be prioritised for vaccines.
 While the latter helped clinicians inform patients about their risk level.